 Evaluation Issue Ques stions and probes Introduction Ref.
 First, let's get to know each other a little better.
 Please tell us your name and surname.
 For how long has this VSLA been in operation?
 1. Adequacy and Effectiveness of VSLA 1.1 1.1 Introduction: What are key livelihoods in the community?Based on responses, ask, how many do a, b, c, d count the show of hands.Any other activity?
 Which are predominant activities from family income point of view?How many of you are family heads?
 1.1 1.2 Why have you decided to join a VSLA group?
-If relevant, why some women in this village are not part of the VSLA?
-How many members started?
+If relevant, why some women in this village are not part of the VSLA?How many members started?
 How many new members joined?
 And how many left, and why did they leave?
 1.1 1.3 Are you satisfied with the savings you have within your VSLA?
 Is it difficult to do that?
 In the end, do you think it's worth the effort or not?
 Can you tell us how you get the money you need to save as a member of the group?
 How much savings does the group have now?
 Do you save elsewhere?
 If so where?
 How attractive is savings group vis-à-vis other places for saving?
 Note: Ask different people about the strategies they use to get money for savings.
-Ask whether men and women use different strategies (e.g. earning in the graph was assisted as a part from your based of the graph and below the strategies.
-1.1 it themselves, saving from household expenses, get from your husband).
-1.4 How safe is saving within your VSLA?
+Ask whether men and women use different strategies (e.g. earning it themselves, saving from household expenses, get from your husband).
+1.1 1.4 How safe is saving within your VSLA?
 What makes you think so?
 1.1 1.5 Since your participation to a VSLA, has anyone from the group taken out a loan from a bank or other institution?
 What do women use their loans for?
 What do men use their loans for?
 Could you access loans before your participation to the VSLA?
 How and where from?
-1.1 1.6 Are you satisfied with the access to credit for your current family or business needs?
+1.6 Are you satisfied with the access to credit for your current family or business needs?
 Why?
 How do you deal with this issues if it is not enough?